- Religion and Philosophy»

 It is alright for a person to solicit financial help; it is not alright to make the giver believe that he or she is donating to a ministry if the money is for personal use.
 If someone feels a divine calling to a ministry, he or she needs a start-up ministry team before a start-up collection.4

-When approached by a single person to make a ministry donation, suggest that the person becomes part of a team that is already established.
+So, when approached by a single person to make a ministry donation, suggest that the person becomes part of a team that is already established.
 Some people organize ministries with the intent of being the sole conductor on the money train.

 It is irresponsible to fund a new or existing ministry with one person in complete control.

-- (ii) No Money, No Service
+- (ii) No Money, No Message

 The owner of a restaurant offers to share with his customers a message God revealed to him.
 Those interested are solicited for their email addresses.

 He follows up with an invitation to a group meeting at his restaurant and a reasonably priced ticket for the event.
-The notice informs would-be attendees that the cost includes an all you can eat buffet.
+The notice informs invitees that the cost includes an all you can eat buffet.
 Sorry; no opportunity to hear the testimony without paying for the food.
 It is a package deal.

 People are free to grow their businesses however they want.
 Still, if someone wants to sell food, why marry it to a testimony?
 Why use the testimony as the bait?
 There is room for much speculation on events like these.